pavanraj30/SC1015_MiniProject/README.md

 - Price < EMA, in 70% of the cases, price moved upwards
 - Price > EMA, in 68% of the cases, price moved downwards
 - While the model was unable to predict accurately how much price moved based on the price’s deviation from EMA, it was able to more accurately predict in what direction price moved
-- Similarly with time series forecasting the model predicted with a 66.67% accuracy in which directions the price will move
+- Similar to time series forecasting, the model predicted with a 66.67% accuracy in which directions the price will move
 - May not accurately predict the magnitude of price change but is still able to predict the price movements in the market